rrchoir/11ty-rrchoir/events/lgbtq-suggested-songs.md

 ---
 title: Immigrant Event Songs
 start_date: ""
-summary: These songs are suggested for events supporting immigrant communities.
+summary: Suggestions for events supporting immigrant communities
 songs:
   - Keep on Moving Forward/Sin Volver Atras
   - We Shall Not Be Moved / No Nos Moveran